Greece Moments Greece Moments

 #1 The lively coastal town of Kokkari

 The village of 1,000 souls on the north coast of Samos is firmly in the hands of tourism.
 Unfortunately, we looked in vain for authentic Greek flair here.
-Even though Kokkari’s alleys are quite photogenic, the townscape is mainly adorned with souvenir shops, beach bars and taverns, which cater for crowds of holidaymakers in the season.
+Even though Kokkari’s alleys are quite photogenic, the townscape is mainly adorned with souvenir shops, beach bars and tavernas, which cater to crowds of holidaymakers during the season.

 kokkari samos urlaub